News and Updates

 October 2017: CHEWS accreditation has beeen extended by the RCN until November 17,

-CHEWS: 'The In-house Option' - this is proving very popular for our clients
+CHEWS: 'The In-house Option' - this is, again, proving very popular for

-and thus we have been limited in the number of 'open' (public) courses we have been able to run.
-However, we do
+our clients and thus we have been limited in the number of 'open' (public) courses we have been able to run.

-hope to run one or two in both the UK and Ireland towards the end of this year 2017 and
+However, we do hope to run more 'open' courses in both the UK and Ireland throughout

 Click on the CHEWS page for details and CHEWS dates for current scheduled course dates and venues.